 Our editorial team has grown!

-I’m Sarah Spence and I’ll be The Polyphony’s Editor-in-Chief for 2021.
+I’m Fred Spence and I’ll be The Polyphony’s Editor-in-Chief for 2021.
 I’ve been an Associate Editor since The Polyphony’s launch in 2018 and it’s been a pleasure to watch the website develop in that time.
 Thanks to outgoing Editor-in-Chief Fiona Johnstone for your leadership this past year.

 We’re also very happy to introduce three new Associate Editors, Chase Ledin, Anna Jamieson and Jen Allan, who join myself, Fiona, Harriet and Tehseen.
 Thank you to everyone who applied – we had a high volume of excellent applications and the choice was a difficult one!
 We’re pleased to welcome Chase, Anna and Jen to the team, not just because of their experience and talents, but because of their vision and the editorial point of view each will bring to The Polyphony.